webix-hub/docs/data/api/ui.datatable_onafterselect_event.md

 @params:
 - data		object		the selected object
-- prevent    bool    indicates whether the previous selection was saved
+- preserve    bool    indicates whether the previous selection state should be saved

 @example:

-some.attachEvent("onAfterSelect", function(data, prevent){
+some.attachEvent("onAfterSelect", function(data, preserve){
     //... some code here ...
 });